 Michael Milligan manages the Application Development Solutions group.
 In this role he leads a team of talented software developers who create and maintain applications both for internal MSI operations as well as for external clients and sponsored projects.

-As the former application software manager at MSI and a current contributor to the Debian project, he has considerable experience with software licensing considerations.
+As the former application software manager at MSI and a contributor to the Debian project, he has considerable experience with software licensing considerations.

 Prior to joining MSI, Michael led the Flight Software Group for the EBEX suborbital experiment, and he continues to collaborate with the EBEX team.